A swarm of replicated state machines

 Outputs

-In our model, the main artifact of the execution is a data structure called state tree.
+In our model, the main artifact of the execution is the state tree data structure.
 We’ll learn more about state trees in a moment.

 States